vinnybod/SponsorMonitor-GCP/README.md

 Once you got the configuration down, simply run in the same directory:

+This will deploy your google function which you should be able to see [here](https://console.cloud.google.com/functions/list)
 ```console
 gcloud functions deploy sponsormonitor --trigger-http --runtime python37
 ```

-To run the functions locally, use
+To run the function locally for testing, use
 ```console
 functions-framework --target sponsormonitor
 ```